dwtaylornz/ffmpeg-transcode/README.md

 ### Linux (Bash)
 1. Navigate to the `bash` directory
-2. Edit the configuration parameters in `transcode.sh`:
+2. Edit the configuration in `transcode-config.json`:
    - Set your media path
    - Configure minimum video size and age
    - Adjust FFmpeg parameters